fredr/simple-silex-twig-form/README.md

 Installation
 ====================

-Install twig and silex via composer
+Install silex, twig and doctrine via composer
     php composer.phar install

+Run the SQL in /database/database.sql in MySQL

+Update the db connection info in /bootstrap.php